Websoft9/aws/docs/server-login.md

    - Key-key pair authentication
      ![key-key pair authentication](http://libs.websoft9.com/Websoft9/DocsPicture/en/winscp/winscp-secrets-websoft9.png)

 3. You may want to save your session details to a site so you do not need to type them in every time you want to connect.
-Press "Yes" button and type site name.
+Press 【Yes】 button and type site name.
    ![Save session](http://libs.websoft9.com/Websoft9/DocsPicture/en/winscp/winscp-sessionsave-websoft9.png)

 4. You can see this interface if the connection is valid.